Cornell Garden Plots; Release/Waiver

 plastic of any kind.
 If you brought it to the garden, please take it home with you.
 The field will be plowed sometime in early November.

-After Oct 28, the garden committee will organize a field cleaning day.
+After the end of season date, the garden committee will organize a field cleaning day.
 We will take down any fences still standing.

-All materials encountered in your plot after Oct 28th will be considered abandoned and will be disposed of.
+All materials encountered in your plot after this date will be considered abandoned and will be disposed of.

 We are not responsible for the financial loss that this will be for you.